thanathip41/tspace-mysql/docs/sql-like.md

 ```

 ## Insert Statements
-Add new data into a table.
+SQL LIKE insert statement Add new data into a table.

 ```js
 import { sql } from 'tspace-mysql'